kotojuvenu/Swimlane-DevOps-Practical/Swimlane-app-code/README.md

 https://github.com/kotojuvenu/Swimlane-DevOps-Practical/blob/main/Swimlane-app-code/swimlane-app-docker-compose.png

-Push this below created image to our repository.
+Push this below created image to our repository with proper credentials of docker hub.

      devops-practical_app                latest    a1604e6c8a3a